 Most states have adopted continuing education laws, which vary widely by jurisdiction.
-In some cases there may be specific education requirements for a particular product.
-In order to maintain your license(s), you need to stay informed of continuing education requirements in all states where you do business.
+In some cases, there may be specific education requirements for a particular product.
+To maintain your license(s), you need to stay informed of continuing education requirements in all states where you do business.